This blog may contain affiliate links. Read our disclosure policy for more info.

 The Best Places To Stay In La Condesa

-Each room is equipped with free Wi-Fi, satellite TV, Wii game console, minibar, machines to prepare your own coffee, hot tub, and of course, air conditioning.
+Each room is equipped with free Wi-Fi, satellite TV, a Wii game console, a minibar, machines to prepare your own coffee, a hot tub, and of course, air conditioning.

-You can have access to all these amenities for a price ranging from $311 to $577 for a 2-night stay for two people, with breakfast included (continental or à la carte).
+You can have access to all these amenities for a price ranging from $438 to $584 USD for a 2-night stay for two people, with breakfast included (continental or à la carte).

 Casa Corp Boutique Suites is a very innovative option that has very cozy areas.
-You can stay in a suite with a double bed for a cost ranging from $138 to $220 for a 2-night stay for two people, breakfast not included.
+You can stay in a suite with a double bed for a cost ranging from $186 to $240 USD for a 2-night stay for two people, breakfast not included.